nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 006dcd98 -- pointer, allocated game state string
 ```

 Some of the analysis I did to come up with this labeling is below.
 The first function allocates some memory and copies a couple starter instructions to the game state.
-The game state input by the user starts at offset 0x200.
-Again, it took me an embarassingly long time to label "calloc" correctly :(
+The game state provided by the user starts at offset 0x200.
+Again, it took me an embarrassingly long time to label `calloc` correctly :(

 ![game_run_function_1](./images/day23_game_func1.png)

 Functions "2" and "3" are largely uninteresting.
 Mostly, they deal with some IOCTLs to adjust file descriptors and some setting of the "bit array" which turns out to be unimportant.
-Likewise functions "6" and "7" are uninteresting and deal with sleeping and decrementing some of the unknown byte values labeled above.
-Function "4" is the most interesting, but first, we'll deal with "5".
+Likewise, functions "6" and "7" are uninteresting and deal with sleeping and decrementing some of the unknown byte values labeled above.
+Function "4" is the most interesting, but first we'll deal with "5".

 Function "5" is shown below and does a couple things.
 First, this function is only called if the boolean to "print" the game board is non-zero.
 The first part of this function then reads all of the data on the "game board" array, constructs a long string, and then calls `puts()` on it.
 After this, if the "print registers" boolean is set, then the function will call the function pointer labeled above to "print" the registers.
 This pointer is set in the initialization, but importantly it is _a function pointer near the game data_.
 This immediately piqued my attention since if we could overwrite it then we would gain some limited code execution.
 We'll come back to this later, but for now, the end of function "5" disassembly is shown below.

 ![game_run_function_5](./images/day23_game_func5.png)

 The original "print registers" function is set to the pointer in the main "game_run" function above and is shown below.
-Helpfully, this function connects a printf string with some memory addresses and is shown below.
+Helpfully, this function connects a `printf` string with some memory addresses and is shown below.
 Other than that, we need to note the address (0x00402266) of this function as we'll need it later.

 ![print registers](./images/day23_print_registers.png)